-South Carolina and DEW recognize the opportunity to enhance and better coordinate the services provided to at-risk populations, including Veterans, disconnected youth, individuals with disabilities, offenders, and recipients of public assistance.
-For the development of the initial Unified State Plan submitted in 2016, a collaborative work group was formed to examine ways to better serve individuals with barriers to employment through the workforce development system, such as:
+South Carolina and DEW recognize the opportunity to enhance and better coordinate the services provided to at-risk populations.
+For the development of the initial Combined State Plan submitted in 2020, a collaborative work group was formed to examine ways to better serve individuals with barriers to employment through the workforce development system, such as:

-- developing and implementing a universal intake process that reduces duplication and streamlines the service delivery process; - creating an effective statewide referral and follow-up system to ensure that job seekers receive the appropriate services from partner programs; - making the delivery system accessible to all job seekers, especially those with disabilities and language barriers; and - reaching outside of the traditional delivery system to serve the hard to serve.
+- developing and implementing a universal intake process that reduces duplication and streamlines the service delivery process; - creating an effective statewide referral and follow-up system to ensure that job seekers receive the appropriate services from partner programs; - making the delivery system accessible to all job seekers, especially those with disabilities and language barriers; and - reaching outside of the traditional delivery system to serve the hard-to-serve.